wellcontent/wellcontent.github.io/_posts/2022-08-11-improve-accessibility-user-experience-twitch.md

 The default font family on Twitch is Inter.
 But it's possible to change font styles if you don't like the native font or if you have a hard time reading it.

-Open the [FrankerfaceZ](https://www.frankerfacez.com/) settings, scroll down to Chat and click on Appearance.
+Open the [FrankerfaceZ](https://www.frankerfacez.com/){:target="\_blank" rel="noopener noreferrer"} settings, scroll down to Chat and click on Appearance.
 In Font Family, select your preferred font style.

 For example, select Open Sans or Nunito Sans for a nice reading experience.
 Or opt for OpenDyslexic as a dyslexia-friendly choice.
 Or change it to Custom and enter google:IBM Plex Mono for that sweet coding look.